PolavarapuGirish/se24ucse177_AI-Assignment-3/Q1_Dijkstra_PathFinding/Dijkstra_PathFinding.md

 ⸻

 ⚙️ How It Works
-	1. The program fetches distances between cities using the API
+	1. Fetches distances between cities using the API
 	2. Builds a weighted graph dynamically
 	3. Applies Dijkstra’s Algorithm
-	4. Outputs shortest distances from a source city

 ⸻

 💡 Features
-	•	✅ Real-time distance calculation
+	•	Real-time distance calculation
-	•	✅ No hardcoded values
+	•	No hardcoded values
-	•	✅ Efficient using caching
+	•	Efficient using caching
-	•	✅ Handles API errors and rate limits
+	•	Handles API errors and rate limits
-	•	✅ Scalable for more cities
+	•	Scalable for more cities

 ⸻

 ⚠️ Limitations
-	•	API rate limits may occur (handled using caching and delays)
+	•	API rate limits may occur
 	•	Requires internet connection
-	•	Limited number of cities (can be extended)
+	•	Limited number of cities

 ⸻